-A10097W1 Functional Programming and Design and Analysis of Algorithms is of 3 hours' duration and contains eight questions (four on each constituent course); candidates should answer no more than five questions, with no more than three questions from either half of the paper.
+A10097W1 Functional Programming and Design and Analysis of Algorithms contains eight questions (four on each constituent course); candidates should answer no more than five questions, with no more than three questions from either half of the paper.

-A10098W1 Imperative Programming

-is of 3 hours' duration and contains eight questions (two on Part 1, three on each of Parts 2 and 3); candidates should answer no more than five questions, with no more than two questions from any part of the paper.
+A10098W1 Imperative Programming contains eight questions (two on Part 1, three on each of Parts 2 and 3); candidates should answer no more than five questions, with no more than two questions from any part of the paper.

-A10100W1 Discrete Mathematics, Probability, and Continuous Mathematics is of 3 hours' duration and contains nine questions (three on each constituent course); candidates should answer no more than five questions with no more than two from each section.
+A10100W1 Discrete Mathematics, Probability, and Continuous Mathematics contains nine questions (three on each constituent course); candidates should answer no more than five questions with no more than two from each section.

-A10101W1 Digital Systems, Linear Algebra and Introduction to Formal Proof is of 3 hours' duration and contains eight questions (three on Digital Systems, three on Linear Algebra and two on Introduction to Formal Proof); candidates should answer no more than five questions with no more than two from each section.
+A10101W1 Digital Systems, Linear Algebra and Introduction to Formal Proof contains eight questions (three on Digital Systems, three on Linear Algebra and two on Introduction to Formal Proof); candidates should answer no more than five questions with no more than two from each section.